-Because the PIMCO Global Core Asset Allocation Fund may invest its assets in Acquired Funds, the risks associated with investing in the PIMCO Global Core Asset Allocation Fund may be closely related to the risks associated with the securities and other investments held by the Acquired Funds.
-The ability of the PIMCO Global Core Asset Allocation Fund to achieve their respective investment objectives may depend upon the ability of the Acquired Funds to achieve its respective investment objectives.
+Because the PIMCO Emerging Markets Full Spectrum Bond Fund may invest its assets in Acquired Funds, the risks associated with investing in the Fund may be closely related to the risks associated with the securities and other investments held by the Acquired Funds.
+The ability of the PIMCO Emerging Markets Full Spectrum Bond Fund to achieve its investment objective may depend upon the ability of the Acquired Funds to achieve their respective investment objectives.
 There can be no assurance that the investment objective of any Acquired Fund will be achieved.

-The PIMCO Global Core Asset Allocation Fund's NAV will fluctuate in response to changes in the NAVs of the Acquired Funds in which it invests.
-The extent to which the investment performance and risks associated with the PIMCO Global Core Asset Allocation Fund correlates to those of a particular Acquired Fund will depend upon the extent to which the PIMCO Global Core Asset Allocation Fund assets are allocated from time to time for investment in the Acquired Fund, which will vary.
-As discussed under "Description of Principal Risks-Market Risk," because the NAV of the PIMCO Global Core Asset Allocation Fund is related to the NAVs of the Acquired Funds in which it invests, inaccuracies, delays or other disruptions in the calculation of an Acquired Fund's NAV may adversely impact the Fund.
+The PIMCO Emerging Markets Full Spectrum Bond Fund's net asset value ("NAV") will fluctuate in response to changes in the NAVs of the Acquired Funds in which it invests.
+The extent to which the investment performance and risks associated with the PIMCO Emerging Markets Full Spectrum Bond Fund correlates to those of a particular Acquired Fund will depend upon the extent to which the Fund's assets are allocated from time to time for investment in the Acquired Fund, which will vary.